6 Years and Older

 These two are mutually dependent and cannot be separated.
 Any definitions of technique—and there are very, very many—that only address the mechanical and physical, completely miss the point and are severely misleading, resulting invariably in a performance practice that sounds as mechanical in execution and devoid of musical intelligence as the single element it addresses to the exclusion of everything else.

-Lessons for this age group rage from 30-minutes to 1 hour long.
-In addition, students perform in group master classes, recitals, festivals and competitions.
+Lessons for this age group rage from 45-minutes to 1 hour long.
+In addition, students perform in group classes, master classes, recitals, festivals and competitions.